Tapad/tapad-ios-sdk/README.md

 To integrate the Tapad Event Tracking capability into an existing application, follow these steps:

-* Copy the Tapad SDK into your Xcode project:
+* Copy the Tapad Event Tracking SDK into your Xcode project:
   * In Xcode, select _File_->_Open..._ and select src/event-tracking/TapadEvent.xcodeproj.
   * With your own application project open in Xcode, create a group called TapadEvent and drag and drop the contents of the "TapadEvent/TapadEvent" group from the TapadEvent project into the group in your own application project.
   * With your own application project open in Xcode, create a group called OpenUDID and drag and drop the contents of the "TapadEvent/OpenUDID" group from the TapadEvent project into the group in your own application project.